Dermal Fillers

 – Plumping Skin, Restoring Facial Volume.

-Our most popular treatment areas include the lip filler, cheeks, tear troughs, mouth, chin and jawline.
+Our most popular treatment areas include lip filler, cheeks, tear troughs, mouth, chin filler, and jawline.
+Whether you’re looking to subtly enhance your lips or define your chin and jawline, our treatments are tailored to you.

 Different types of dermal fillers can also be used for facial recontouring to improve facial features and profiles.

-• Natural looking, bespoke results by Nurse-Fiona & Clinical Director-Roxy.
+- Natural looking, bespoke results by Clinical Director- Roxy, Nurse-Fiona and Nurse Claire

 The nose to mouth lines (nasolabial folds) are one of the most commonly treated parts of the face.The nasolabial fold represents the natural junction between the upper lip and the cheek.
 In some people this appears with age as a result of descent of the mid-face or cheek.
 In other people however it is present since childhood or adoslesence.